fiakkasa/fiakkas-net/README.md

 ## Exporting the Schema

-The schema cna be export by running the api with the following command:
+The schema can be exported by running the api with the following command:

 `dotnet run --project ./api/api.csproj -- schema export --output ../schema.graphql`